What are the cybersecurity issues in video surveillance?

 Businesses invest vast sums to deploy physical security technology.
 However, too often physical security systems, such as cameras can be a back door into IT networks, making them a prime security risk to a business.
 Proactively implementing the latest cyber defenses remains the best practice in ensuring the highest level of cybersecurity.

 Device lifecycle management is particularly crucial.
 Proactive maintenance is the best way to ensure a more stable and secure system, that’s why you should always install updates when your manufacturer releases them.
 Securing a whole network, including all devices and the services it supports, relies also on an active support from vendor supply chains and end-user organizations.
 They can, for instance, inform themselves about the different security controls that are available for various devices and services etc.

-Finally, governments are introducing schemes that list the requirements a system needs to satisfy in order to be recognized as effectively secure; following these guidelines also helps businesses to be compliant with legislations like GDPR.
+Finally, governments are introducing schemes that list the requirements a system needs to satisfy in order to be recognized as effectively secure; following these guidelines also helps support businesses to be compliant with legislations like GDPR.

 GDPR and data privacy for security systems

 What happens when you don’t take all the necessary steps, and leave your data exposed to an attack?
 Well, under GDPR rules you can be fined up to 4% of annual global turnover or €20 million, whichever is the highest.